 MICHAEL “MIKE” JAMES VOGEL (born 17 July 1979) is an American actor and former fashion model.
 Vogel began acting in 2001, and has since appeared in several notable films and series, including The Texas Chainsaw Massacre, The Sisterhood Of The Traveling Pants, Grind, Poseidon, Cloverfield, Bates Motel, Under The Dome and The Brave.
-Mike can currently be seen as Lieutenant Sullivan in Fantasy Island.
+Mike can most recently be seen as Cooper Connelly in the Netflix Original Series Sex/Life.